magento/architecture/design-documents/service-isolation/inter-service-communication.md

 * Easy to adopt by developers creating services with tools other then Magento
 * No limitations on the set of primary function calls
 * Easy to add metadata between requests and to customize for Magento needs
+* Can be easily used with HTTP cache proxies like Varnish

 Cons
 * Existing REST web API will be used as an RPC so some of the RESTful principles will be disregarded